rillrate-fossil/rillrate/README.md

 🚧 The project is under **active development** and the working version will be released **this week** (before Aug 8 2021).

+Join our [reddit/rillrate](https://www.reddit.com/r/rillrate/) community to stay tuned about all the new features we released every day!

 ### UI for Microservices, Bots and IoT devices.

 - **_It's fully custom_** - You add your own data streams with everything you want